atulapra/Emotion-detection/README.md

 ## Introduction

 This project aims to classify the emotion on a person's face into one of **seven categories**, using deep convolutional neural networks.
 This repository is an implementation of [this](https://github.com/atulapra/Emotion-detection/blob/master/ResearchPaper.pdf) research paper.
+The model is trained on the FER-2013 dataset available [here.](https://anonfile.com/bdj3tfoeba/data_zip)

 ## Dependencies